Marinah1031/My_Calendar/README.md

 ![Screenshot (53)](https://user-images.githubusercontent.com/125934804/236361103-a07bdfb1-5572-4fc5-bb67-a24b9f570d5e.png)

 ## Key Notes:
--using functions of if/else, and conditionals.
+- using functions of if/else, and conditionals.
--using a localSotrage function to save items once refreshed.
+- using a localSotrage function to save items once refreshed.
--using jquery to relate real-world events to the deployed webpage -the conditionals along with the jquery allows it to update as the time changes.
+- using jquery to relate real-world events to the deployed webpage
+- the conditionals along with the jquery allows it to update as the time changes.

 ## Challenge was accomplished through the help of these people.
 - Professor Jared Kotoff for explaining local storage further.